About the Pulmonary and Critical Care Medicine Fellowship Program

 Thomas Rusher, MD

-Medical School: University of North Carolina, Chapel Hill, School of Medicine
+Medical School: University of North Carolina School of Medicine, Chapel Hill, NC

 Residency: Tulane University, New Orleans, LA